Monsanto slashing 2,600 jobs, buying back shares as sales fall

 The layoffs would affect 11.6 percent of Monsanto's regular workforce, according to the company.

-The global restructuring will also include an exit from the sugar cane business and "streamlining and reprioritizing" some commercial and research and development work.
+The global restructuring will also include an exit from the sugar cane business and "streamlining and reprioritising" some commercial and research and development work.

 Monsanto said it expected to incur restructuring costs of $850 million to $900 million.
 When completed, the moves should help save as much as $400 million a year.